-For your case to proceed, you must properly notify your spouse of the petition.
-If you know where your spouse lives, you should use personal service.
-If you absolutely do not know where your spouse lives, you may use constructive service.
-You may also be able to use constructive service if your spouse resides in another state or country; however, if constructive service is used, other than granting a divorce, the court may only grant limited relief, which cannot include either spousal support (alimony) or child support.
-For more information on constructive service, see Notice of Action for Family Cases with Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.913(a)(2), and Affidavit of Diligent Search and Inquiry, Florida Family Law Rules of Procedure Form 12.913(c).
-If your spouse is in the military service of the United States, additional steps for service may be required.
-See, for example, Memorandum for Certificate of Military Service, Florida Supreme Court Approved Family Law Form 12.912(a) and Affidavit of Military Service, Florida Supreme Court Approved Family Law Form 12.912(b).
+For your case to proceed, you must properly notify the other party in your case of the supplemental petition.
+If you know where he or she lives, you should use personal service.
+If you absolutely do not know where he or she lives, you may use constructive service.
+You may also be able to use constructive service if the other party resides in another state or country.
+However, if constructive service is used, other than granting a dissolution of marriage, the court may only grant limited relief.
+For more information on constructive service, see Notice of Action for Family Cases with Minor

+Child(ren), Florida Supreme Court Approved Family Law Form 12.913(a),(2) and Affidavit of Diligent Search and Inquiry, Florida Family Law Rules of Procedure Form 12.913(b).
+If the other party is in the military service of the United States, additional steps for service may be required.
+See, for example, Memorandum for Certificate of Military Service, Florida Supreme Court Approved Family Law Form 12.912(a).
 In sum, the law regarding constructive service and service on an individual in the military service is very complex and you may wish to consult an attorney regarding these issues.

-If personal service is used, your spouse has 20 days to answer after being served with your petition.
+If personal service is used, the other party has 20 days to answer after being served with your supplemental petition.
 Your case will then generally proceed in one of the following three ways:

-DEFAULT.
-If after 20 days, your spouse has not filed an answer, you may file a Motion for Default, Florida Supreme Court Approved Family Law Form 12.922(a), with the clerk of court.
-Then, if you have filed all of the required papers, you may contact the clerk, family law intake staff, or judicial assistant to set a final hearing.
-You must notify your spouse of the hearing by using a Notice of Hearing (General), Florida Supreme Court Approved Family Law Form 12.923, or other appropriate notice of hearing form.
+DEFAULT...
+If after 20 days, no answer has been filed, you may file a Motion for Default, Florida Supreme Court Approved Family Law Form 12.922(a), with the clerk of court.
+Then, if you have filed all of the required papers, you may call the clerk, family law intake staff, or judicial assistant to set a final hearing.
+You must notify the other party of the hearing by using a Notice of Hearing (General), Florida Supreme Court Approved Family Law Form 12.923, or other appropriate notice of hearing form.

-UNCONTESTED.
-If your spouse files an answer that agrees with everything in your petition or an answer and waiver, and you have complied with mandatory disclosure and filed all of the required papers, you may contact the clerk, family law intake staff, or judicial assistant to set a final hearing.
-You must notify your spouse of the hearing by using a Notice of Hearing (General), Florida Supreme Court Approved Family Law Form 12.923, or other appropriate notice of hearing form.
+UNCONTESTED...
+If the respondent files an answer that agrees with everything in your supplemental petition or an answer and waiver, and you have complied with mandatory disclosure and filed all of the required papers, you may call the clerk, family law intake staff, or judicial assistant to set a final hearing.
+You must notify the other party of the hearing by using a Notice of Hearing (General), Florida Supreme Court Approved Family Law Form 12.923, or other appropriate notice of hearing form.

-CONTESTED.
-If your spouse files an answer or an answer and counterpetition, which disagrees with or denies anything in your petition, and you are unable to settle the disputed issues, you should file a Notice for Trial, Florida Supreme Court Approved Family Law Form 12.924, after you have complied with mandatory disclosure and filed all of the required papers.
+CONTESTED...
+If the respondent files an answer or an answer and counterpetition, which disagrees with or denies anything in your supplemental petition, and you are unable to settle the disputed issues, you should file a Notice for Trial, Florida Supreme Court Approved Family Law Form 12.924, after you have complied with mandatory disclosure and filed all of the required papers.
 Some circuits may require the completion of mediation before a final hearing may be set.
-You should contact the clerk, family law intake staff, or judicial assistant for instructions on how to set your case for trial (final hearing).
-If your spouse files an answer and counterpetition, you should answer the counterpetition within 20 days using an Answer to Counterpetition, Florida Supreme Court Approved Family Law Form 12.903(d).
+Then you should contact the clerk, family law intake staff, or judicial assistant for instructions on how to set your case for trial (final hearing).
+If the respondent files an answer and counterpetition, you should answer the counterpetition within 20 days using an Answer to Counterpetition, Florida Supreme Court Approved Family Law Form 12.903(d).

-Before proceeding, you should read General Information for Self-Represented Litigants found at the beginning of these forms.
-The words that are in bold underline in these instructions are defined there.
-For further information, see chapter 61, Florida Statutes.
+Before proceeding, you should read "General Information for Self-Represented Litigants" found at the beginning of these forms.
+The words that are in "bold underline" in these instructions are defined there.
+For further information, see chapter 61, Florida Statutes